 Rachel Sears, Education Manager of The Court Theatre, talks to Artistic Director Ross Gumbley about the theatre's relaxed performances.

-This means there will be a relaxed attitude to noise and movement during the performance, and some small changes will be made to the light and sound effects.
-The auditorium will have few people in the audience so patrons will be able to move around more easily.
+In these performances, the sound and lighting may be toned down.
+More crucially, however, there’s a relaxed approach to noise and movement, and a supportive environment.
+The auditorium will have fewer people in the audience so patrons will be able to move around more easily.
 There will also be a chill-out area available in the foyer so people can go out if they need a break.

 In 2017, The Court Theatre received the Arts Access Creative New Zealand Arts For All Award for its commitment to developing new audiences and making theatre accessible to diverse audiences – from front-of-house and discounted tickets through to its programming and community outreach.
 A key component of its accessibility are the relaxed performances it runs throughout the year.

 Robyn Young, Regional Educator, Autism New Zealand, says the relaxed performances are hugely appreciated.

 “Families have commented about how wonderful it is to just relax and enjoy the show without being surrounded by people who may judge and not appreciate the sensory challenges.
 Making the theatre less of a threatening experience is huge and we have many children and young people who find drama and theatre experiences very rewarding – as both participants and audience members.
 Many young people with autism are finding ‘their place’ in the performing arts, which is fabulous.